adrianschlatter/ppf.datamatrix/docs/README.md

 ![IPython integration](imgs/ipython.png)

-Using the DataMatrix object you get the SVG source like this:
+Using the DataMatrix object, you get the SVG source like this:

 ```
 myDataMatrix.svg()